marcellogalhardo/marcellogalhardo.dev/content/posts/2021/10/07/deep-models.md

 2. What about the number of lines of code?

 It is true that now you need to cover more ground, but it is also true that you reduced the number of corner cases.
-Before, your tests had to cover if the `findOrderByid` parameter is valid.
+Before, your tests had to cover if the `findOrderById` parameter is valid.
 Now, the compiler will ensure the parameter is always correct - if the code compiles, you know you are receiving a correct `UUID`.
 In the end, you are making safer code and reducing the number of tests you will need.

 3. Should I have a class for each property?